Muhammed58/React-Native-Product-Ingredient-Using-Barcode-Scanners/ReadMe.md

-#  REACT NATIVE PRODUCT INFO BY USING BARCODE SCANNER
+#  REACT NATIVE PRODUCT INFO BY USING BARCODE SCANNER - An UGLY project from my early coding years 😀

+I keep sharing this to show people how bad your code can be in first years 🎉

 A simple React Native app that allows you to scan barcodes and display product information.

 ##### Table of Contents